cmoesgaard/curl/winbuild/README.md

-# Building curl with Visual C++
+# Building carl with Visual C++

- This document describes how to compile, build and install curl and libcurl from sources using the Visual C++ build tool.
+ This document describes how to compile, build and install carl and libcarl from sources using the Visual C++ build tool.
 To build with VC++, you will of course have to first install VC++.
 The minimum required version of VC is 6 (part of Visual Studio 6).
 However using a more recent version is strongly recommended.

  VC++ is also part of the Windows Platform SDK.
-You do not have to install the full Visual Studio or Visual C++ if all you want is to build curl.
+You do not have to install the full Visual Studio or Visual C++ if all you want is to build carl.

  The latest Platform SDK can be downloaded freely from [Windows SDK and emulator